May 30, 2019

 Line 6c: Simply subtract Line 6b from Line 6a for both columns.

-Line 8: Enter the applicable codes shown on page 8.
+Line 8: Enter the applicable codes shown on page 9.
 Most likely, this will be 2J and 2E.

-Line 9: Indicate whether there are any outstanding loans and the applicable amount as of the end of the Plan Year (likely 12/31/2020).
+Line 9: Indicate whether there are any outstanding loans and the applicable amount as of the end of the Plan Year (likely 12/31/2023).
 Your financial provider should send you a summary of your accounts with this information.

 Lines 10 and 11: If this is a Solo 401(k), indicate “No” on Lines 10 and 11.
 Skip Lines 10a, 11a, 11b, 11c, 11d and 11e.

-Congratulations, you have completed the Form 5500-EZ!
+Congratulations, you have completed Form 5500-EZ!
 If this is your first time completing it, next year should be even easier.

-For those who do not file the Form 5500-EZ on time, the penalty is $250 per day (capped at $150,000 per Plan year).
+For those who do not file Form 5500-EZ on time, the penalty is $250 per day (capped at $150,000 per Plan year).
 The SECURE Act increased these penalties by a factor of 10!
 Previously, the penalty for late filing was $25 per day (capped at $15,000 per Plan year).
 However, in certain conditions, the employer can request a waiver of penalty using the IRS Form 5500-EZ penalty relief program.

 If you want to contribute more than your Solo 401(k) allows, a Defined Benefit Plan may permit contributions of $100,000 to $250,000+ per person per year!
 Try out the calculator to see how much you can contribute!